The Truth About COVID and The Impact On Life Insurance

 Applying For Life Insurance and What To Expect In The Coronavirus Era

-The CDC has determined that people who have coronavirus risk factors may face an increased difficulty when applying due to their condition being considered high-risk by insurers such as:
+The CDC has determined that people with coronavirus risk factors may encounter increased difficulty when applying for coverage, as insurers consider their condition to be high-risk.

 If you’ve got any of these risk factors, it pays to work with an insurance company that specializes in your condition.